Seek Returns logo

 FLR has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-AAL vs. FLR: A comparison of their Payout Ratio against their respective Airlines, Airports & Air Services and Engineering & Construction industry benchmarks.
+AAL vs. FLR: A comparison of their Dividend Payout Ratio (TTM) against their respective Passenger Airlines and Construction & Engineering industry benchmarks.

 Dividend at a Glance